Consider extracting functionality into service worker and window modules?

 I guess it's more of a question of what you consider in-scope.
 Is this supposed to be:

-tag and that's it - A collection of helpful COI utils for simple apps (with an AiO
+2. A collection of helpful COI utils for simple apps (with an AiO <script> tag)

 For the second option, here's some ideas of other utils that could be included:

-tag into a single file or folder -- this could be useful for projects that generate HTML output like TypeDoc - A service worker plugin that you can call or something (or that auto-injects; idk) to compose these COI headers with the rest of your cache logic stuff
+• A service worker plugin that you can call or something (or that auto-injects; idk) to compose these COI headers with the rest of your cache logic stuff

-- A whiteout frozen "loading" until the service worker gets setup
+• A whiteout frozen "loading" until the service worker gets setup

-and expect it to "lock until loaded"
+• An ESM js script that you can import and expect it to "lock until loaded"

-- A quick demo of the Vite https://vitejs.dev/config/server-options.html#server-headers option
+• A quick demo of the Vite https://vitejs.dev/config/server-options.html#server-headers option

-- A quick copy-paste curl + sed command to inject the AiO script
+• A quick copy-paste curl + sed command to inject the AiO script

-or something on how to take the simple logic and apply it in your own SW - An example/copy-paste sample or something to demo "don't show content until COI"
+• A quick <details> or something on how to take the simple logic and apply it in your own SW

-location.reload(); await new Promise(() => {})
+• A demo of location.reload(); await new Promise(() => {})

 you're right, it's very easy to copy-paste the relevant bits into your service worker.

-If you want to go with that I'd suggest putting at least an excerpt of whatever blog post in the readme. like > excerpt
+If you want to go with that I'd suggest putting at least an excerpt of whatever blog post in the readme. like > excerpt or something idk

 Also I think TLA is available in all spots that COI is. i.e. there's no place you can get COI without also having TLA (EXCEPT for FF 79-89).
-Am I reading that right? ๐ค
+Am I reading that right? ๐Ÿค”

 https://caniuse.com/mdn-javascript_operators_await_top_level